Website on a Budget: Part 1 – Hosting/ Domains/ Email

 To continue with the purchasing process click ‘Continue’.
 Now we can get our hosting and domain setup and registered.

 It will ask you to register a free domain.
 This will be your business domain like www.mybusiness.com.

 Now we can see if your chosen domain is available if it is we can continue again.
 We can now select our contract length.
 We can either choose 12, 24 or 36 months.

 Now we have a summary of our order.
 We have the 1&1 Managed WordPress and our domain.
 After you have confirmed your order you purchase the domain and hosting.
 You’ll get a few emails through from 1&1 with details regarding your order.
 One of those emails will allow you to access the 1&1 Control Panel where you can manage every part of your domain and your hosting.
 You should see a button that says ‘Start my project’.
 I can either start my website through the 1&1 Website Builder which is good if you really have no idea what to do but we are going to use WordPress to create our website so you can install that.
-Would you like to install WordPress by yourself?
+Would you prefer installing WordPress manually?

 You’ll need your website name and you’ll need to create your first admin user.
 I heavily recommend not using the username ‘admin’ as that is prone to attack by hackers.